 - Easy to assemble and lightweight.

 There are many commercial compost bins available or you can make a yard waste compost area using stakes and metal wire.
 For more information including help locating a compost bin that meets your needs, call 703-228-6570.

 How to Make Compost

 - Start your compost with a 3-inch layer of coarse plant material, such as small twigs or chopped corn stalks.
 This will aid in aeration and drainage.
-On top of this, put a layer of plant and kitchen refuse, leaves, straw, weeds and waste from garden plants, husks, coffee grounds, filters, tea bags, crushed egg shells, vegetable wastes, canning wastes, etc. If you’d like to compost food waste or kitchen scraps, you should have an enclosed compost bin.
+On top of this, put a layer of plant and kitchen refuse, leaves, straw, weeds and waste from garden plants, husks, coffee grounds, filters, tea bags, crushed egg shells, vegetable wastes, canning wastes, hair trimmings, etc. If you’d like to compost food waste or kitchen scraps, you should have an enclosed compost bin.
 Don’t put meat, dairy, fish, poultry, oily foods, cooked foods or pet wastes in your compost; they create odor and attract digging animals.
 If you see pests around your compost, learn more about prevention from Arlington County Public Health.

 - Add a layer of nitrogen-rich material.
 This can be fresh manure if available, fresh grass clippings (not too thick a layer, as they will mat), fresh hay or green weeds.
 Nitrogenous materials are necessary for the microorganisms to make proteins.